shehatamichael/coptic-transliterator/README.md

 🚧 ***This script is a work-in-progress and updates will be made regularly to support more rules*** 🚧

+## Disclaimer

+This tool is still in development and we are working on expanding this as fast as we can.
+This tool supports 1-to-1 mapping for all Coptic letters.
+Special environement (1:Multiple mapping) is currently supported for the following letters:

+Alpha -- ⲁ\
+Veeta -- ⲃ\
+Gamma -- ⲅ\
+Ei -- ⲉ\
+Eeta -- ⲏ

 [![Downloads](https://pepy.tech/badge/coptictranslit)](https://pepy.tech/project/coptictranslit) [![PyPI version](https://badge.fury.io/py/coptictranslit.svg)](https://badge.fury.io/py/coptictranslit)

+## Copyright and license

+`coptictranslit` is released under the MIT license.
+See `LICENSE.txt` for more information.

+## Citation

+If you use this tool in your program or research, we would appreciate if you cite this paper:

+> [Coptic Transliteration Tool](https://github.com/shehatamichael/coptic-transliterator/blob/master/Coptic%20Transliteration%20Tool.pdf), May 2020, Michael Shehata, Montclair State University of New Jersey, U.S.,.

 ## Collaborators